Nagendra1997/mesibo-documentation/scripting.md

 From Mesibo Console , you can configure to run a custom script for each user,etc.

+With Mesibo Scripting you can specify your customized logic for each event such as when a user  sends or recieves a message,  when auser logs in,etc and also use core utility functions provided by mesibo to perform different actions like sending a message, makingan HTTP request, connecting to a socket, write to a database, etc. You can build chatbots, filter messages, modify or translate messages and much more to open up unlimited creative possibilities all from the comfort and ease of Javascript.

+You can configure a scripts that will be triggered when a user sends data or receives  data.
+You can also configure a default app script that runs for all events at the app level.
 If you are using Mesibo On-Premise you can use the Scripting Module and configure the same.The module interface is provided in native C/C++ platform which ensures raw performance and stability.

 ## How Mesibo Scripting Works